 Using Library Computers

-Any patron with a valid Massachusetts library card may use the Library's public access computers.
+Any patron with a valid C/W MARS library card in good standing (no billed items and fees less than $10.00) may use the Library's public access computers.

 Adults are granted one 3 hour session per day.
-Young adults and children under the age of 18 are granted one 45 minute session per day.
+Young adults are granted 90 minutes per day and children 12 and under are granted one 45-minute session per day.

 Patrons may use the computers for word processing, downloading, researching, using the internet, and printing materials as long as they adhere to our computer use and internet policy as written below.